 Better Browsing, Faster Speeds, More Security

 Unfortunately, the World Wide Web proved less complex than Usenet.
 That being said, it’s easier to use now than ever before.
-With providers like Easynews, searching and downloading on Usenet a snap.
+With providers like Easynews, searching and downloading on Usenet is a snap.

 You could be accessing literal Petabytes of data right now.
 Give Usenet with a VPN a shot today.